meriosol/etr/README.md

 ## Goal
-Based on sample of event logging entity show how different combinations of industry popular frameworks/approaches can be used to handle this basic entity CRUD in different DBs.
+Based on sample of event logging entity show how different combinations of industry popular frameworks/approaches can be used to handle this basic entity CRUD in different architectures, ranging from container-less Java SE to web full blown JEE stacks; web services(both SOAP and RESTful/Multimedia APIs), async messaging(through JMS / message beans), even non Java event producers and consumers.

 ## Overview
-Long term goal is to use basic domain model for events and their categories to show how they can be stored, transferred or shown.
+Through use basic domain model for events and their categories this set of projects shows how they can be stored, transferred and viewed.
+Event model was selected as mmore or less generic and abstract.
+Events are eveywhere.
+Modern UIs are full of event handling.
+Interaction with backend is shifting from request/response paradigm towards async notificatioon/push(WebSocket is the one of the hottest topics among teams who develops close to realtime web/mobile apps).

-Main emphasize of project is to check how combination of view/store approaches works from non-functional prospective, how system needs to be configured for optimal use, what is more productive for development etc.
+Main emphasize of this project is to check how combination of view/store approaches works from non-functional prospective, how system needs to be configured for optimal use, what is more productive for development etc. It should allow to start quickly more practical projects where event processing is significant part of system.

 Subprojects can be considered as autonomous bundles of *configuration* + *code* + *tests*.